 2. The phraseology of Scripture has been seen to be faithful to this truth.
 There is a gradual unfolding of it from the beginning.
-The Spirit is dimly, though less and less dimly, alluded to in the Old Testament as the Inspirer: in the songs of the neutral ground between the Old and the New Testaments He is more clearly spoken of; until after Pentecost He becomes the representative of all the revelations of the Holy Trinity.
+The Spirit is dimly, though less and less dimly, alluded to in the Old Testament as the Inspirer: in the songs of the neutral ground between the Old and the New Testaments He is more clearly spoken of: until after Pentecost He becomes the representative of all the revelations of the Holy Trinity.
 This principle must regulate our interpretation of certain passages that might seem to speak otherwise: that is, with less distinctive reference to the Holy Ghost as the Inspirer.
 God is said to have spoken or done what is spoken or done by each Person in the Trinity: a canon this of great importance generally.
-It was the Lord, the God of Lukei.68.
-Israel who hath visited and redeemed His people; but the Son was the Redeemer.
-God sent His Son: but St. John's testimony goes on that the Father sent the Son to be the Saviour of the world.
-So it is said that God spake unto the fathers by the prophets; but holy men of God spake Heb. i.
-1.
+It was the Lord, the God of Israel, who wrought redemption for His people; 1 but the Son was the Redeemer.
+God sent His Son: 2 but St.